fbpx

 • Add the milk, apple sauce, & vanilla and mix until well combined.
 Add more milk for thinner consistency.
 Mix in vegan chocolate chips if using.

-• Lightly spray both sides of the waffle griddle with cooking spray.
+• If you have a non-stick waffle iron you won't have to use any oil, like a ceramic-coated one.
+But if you don't, lightly spray both sides of the waffle griddle with cooking spray.
 Using the waffle maker scoop (usually about a 1/4 cup) pour batter into the griddle.
 Close & cook according to the directions.

 • Makes about 4 large waffles, depending on the size of your waffle maker.